liquidvisual/prototypes/src/_docs/basics/libraries.md

 # Libraries

 The Prototypes share many external libraries and dependancies.
-These are all open source.
-These can be updated through [Bower](http://bower.io), a Node based package manager, by running:
+These are all open source and can be updated through [Bower](http://bower.io), a Node based package manager, by running:

 ```
 bower install